content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/6-sql-data-types-and-categories.md

 DELETE

-## 2.3 Selecting Data
+## 3.3 Selecting Data

--   **Data Query Language, DQL,** is the most concentrated focus of SQL for modern relational database users.
-The base command is as follows:
+-   **Data Query Language, DQL,** is used to fetch the data from the database.
+-   It uses only one command:

     SELECT

 -   This command, accompanied by many options and clauses, is used to compose queries against a relational database.
 Queries, from simple to complex, from vague to specific, can be easily created.
 -   A *query* is an inquiry to the database for information.
 -   A query is usually issued to the database through an application interface or via a command line prompt.

-## 2.4 Data Control Language
+## 3.4 Data Control Language

 -   Data control commands in SQL allow you to control access to data within the database.
 -   These DCL commands are normally used to create objects related to user access and also control the distribution of privileges among users.
+-   DCL commands are used to grant and take back authority from any database user.
 -   Some data control commands are as follows:

 ALTER PASSWORD